200 South Woodland St., Manchester, TN 37355

 Get Help if You are Facing Criminal Charges in Tennessee

 Exercising your right to assemble is important.
 Sometimes, exercising that right might include other actions, such as camping on state property or obstruction of a roadway.
 If protesting-related actions result in felony charges, the smartest thing that you can do is to call a qualified lawyer.
 A smart lawyer will be able to advise you of your best options for navigating your case, and will work to make sure that the evidence submitted against you was legally obtained, that you understand your options related to pleading not guilty or negotiating a plea bargain, and that your rights are protected throughout the process.
-At the office of Burch, Morrison, and Stewart, our goal is to secure the best-case outcome for you as possible.
+At the office of Burch and Stewart, our goal is to secure the best-case outcome for you as possible.

 To learn more about our criminal defense legal services in Tennessee and what to do if you are facing felony criminal charges as a result of a protesting-related activity, please call us directly today or send us a confidential message at your convenience.